petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/collections-and-collection-pages/collection-providers.md

 ![Items with the Same Categories requires you to choose an item type.](./collection-providers/images/04.png)

+**Objects in a Relationship:** (when viewing an object) shows other objects that have a relationship to the object being viewed.
+A new related item collection provider appears for every relationship the main object has.
+For example, if the main object is a *country* and has a [one-to-many relationship](../../building-applications/objects/creating-and-managing-objects/relationships/defining-object-relationships.md) with a *city* object (with many cities mapped to one country), all city object entries related to that country entry are shown.

 ### Advanced Rules for Items with the Same Categories

 You can further refine displayed items while filtering them based on their types.